Chowkidar Chor Hai remark: SC closes contempt case against Rahul Gandhi with a word of caution

 New security squad for Gandhi family week after SPG cover dropped

-He had said that his April 10 statement was made in purely political context to counter the "misinformation campaign" being led by senior BJP functionaries as well as the government that the Supreme Court verdict of December 14 last year was a "clean chit" to the Centre regarding all the aspects of the Rafale deal.
+He had said that his April 10 statement was made in a purely political context to counter the "misinformation campaign" being led by senior BJP functionaries as well as the government that the Supreme Court verdict of December 14 last year was a "clean chit" to the Centre regarding all the aspects of the Rafale deal.